czxxjtu/IEEE_Link_Grabber/README.md

     2) Increase Pagination

     3) Make a GUI using Tkinter or Kivy.

+    4) Make a generic version of the code to make it applicable in sites other than IEEE

 What I can't help you with : IEEE access to the papers themselves :( Most of them are paid.